Mary Reynolds (artist)

 Mary Louise Hubacheck Reynolds (née Hubacheck; 1891 – September 30, 1950) was an American artist and bookbinder.
-She was notable for romantic partnership and artistic collaboration with artist Marcel Duchamp, as well as her role in supporting the French Resistance during the Nazi Occupation in Paris.
+She was notable for her romantic partnership and artistic collaboration with artist Marcel Duchamp, as well as her role in supporting the French Resistance during the Nazi Occupation in Paris.

 Early life

 She was born in 1891 in Minneapolis, Minnesota.
 She came from a well-off family, and attended public schools in Minneapolis during her childhood.
 In 1909, she moved to the east coast to study at Vassar College, graduating with a Bachelor of Arts in 1913.
 After she graduated, she returned to Minneapolis and attended post-graduate courses at the University of Minnesota.

 Around her time spent studying at University of Minnesota, she met Matthew Givens Reynolds.
 They married on July 24, 1916.
 During their engagement, he received a job offer in New York.
 They moved to New York and settled in Greenwich Village, where she was exposed to the New York bohemian arts scene at the time.
 She first met Marchel Duchamp during her time in New York.
 In November 1917, her husband enlisted in World War I. While he survived combat, he died of influenza in Europe on January 10, 1919 – leaving her a widow.
 After her husband's death, she briefly returned to Minneapolis.
 Her family encouraged her to settle down again and remarry, but she found this an unsatisfying option in the wake of her husband's death.
 She left for Paris in April 1921, settling in Montparnasse.